Quick links to items below:

 Participation Options and Timeline

-Submissions are now open and the Commission will accept written submissions on the Narrabri Gas Project up to 5 pm 31 July via email, post or the online portal: www.ipcn.nsw.gov.au/have-your-say.
-Email: firstname.lastname@example.org Postal Address: Office of the Independent Planning Commission NSW, Level 3, 201 Elizabeth Street, Sydney, NSW, 2000 It is worth reading instructions first on the IPC's Have your Say page, as above.
+The closing date for submissions on the Narrabri Gas Project has been extended to 5 pm 10th August.
+You can make your submission via email or the on-line portal: www.ipcn.nsw.gov.au/have-your-say.
+Email: email@example.com.
+It is worth reading instructions first on the IPC's Have your Say page, as above.